MicrosoftEdge/WebView2Feedback/specs/Workers.md

 when a service worker is successfully registered within the context of a WebView2 application for the profile.
-This event provides access to a CoreWebView2ServiceWorkerRegistration object, which encapsulates information about the registered service worker, such as its script URL and scope.
+This event provides access to a CoreWebView2ServiceWorkerRegistration object, which encapsulates information about the registered service worker, such as its script uri and scope uri.
 Additionally, it enables subscription to the service worker's lifecycle events, including updates and unregistration.